2026 Football Roster Tracker

 Wes Wiggins (true freshman)

-The good news: talented pieces remain.
-Center Adam Lepkowski, a Hoover native and former walk-on who has been at UAB for five seasons, should have one more year of eligibility — he redshirted in 2021 and missed the entire 2024 campaign with an injury.
+Lepkowski, a Hoover native and former walk-on who represented the program’s final link to the Clark era, is not listed on the Blazers’ 2026 roster but could potentially have one more year of eligibility — he redshirted in 2021 and missed the entire 2024 campaign with an injury.
 If the Blazers can convince him to stay on the Southside, they’ll be returning a player that finished the 2025 season with the second-highest PFF offensive grade among American Conference centers.
-Right tackle Barry Walker, one of the highest-rated recruits in UAB history, posted the Blazers’ fourth-highest PFF pass-blocking grade while serving as Moore’s backup last year.
-Kyrik Mason owns 782 career snaps across stints at Monmouth, Georgia State, and UAB.

 Interior Defensive Linemen